Laendrun/artistfinder/BACKEND.md

   - isLoggedIn, isAdmin
 - [x] Create all artists routes to return information about all unverified artists
   - isLoggedIn, isAdmin
-- [ ] Take care of sql requests returning 0 rows (when requesting a verified artist by id that is an unverified artist for example)

 ### Users route